Updated June 14, 2023

-For example, if you are describing a situation highlighting your competency in decision making, you can say:
+For example, if you are describing a situation highlighting your competency in decision-making, you can say:

 “In my third semester, I was asked to represent the class in the college committee on revising the examination schedule.
-The last date for submitting suggestions was close.
+The last date for submitting suggestions was closed.
 It was a time when classes were off, and most students could not be contacted as they had left for their native towns.
 I had to take a decision on their behalf, and it was a great responsibility.
 However, considering the urgency, I did not delay the matter and gave in my suggestions.
 I knew that I was acting arbitrarily, but it was necessary, so I did not hesitate.”

 State the results of your action:

 Here, describe what eventually happened, focusing on the results that your action helped achieve.
 If the result was negative, describe your learning from it.
 To continue with the earlier example, you could say:

 “Later, when the dates for the examinations were notified to the class, my batch mates grumbled and blamed me for acting without considering their suggestions.
 I explained why I did that but had to face their ire.
 I learned that you need to take people along while taking unpleasant decisions so that they can eventually accept the decision better.”

 See how you have explained the outcome as unpleasant.
 Yet, you have managed to showcase your other competencies, i.e., your willingness to listen and take people along and your ability to learn from negativity.